MervCodes

 1. Click the failed run in the Actions tab

-3. Use ACTIONS_RUNNER_DEBUG secret set to true for verbose logging
+3. Set ACTIONS_RUNNER_DEBUG secret to true for verbose output

 Wrapping Up

 GitHub Actions removes the friction between writing code and shipping it.
-Start with a simple test workflow, add caching, then layer on deployment.
-You don't need to build the perfect pipeline on day one — iterate on it like you would any other piece of code.
+Start with a test workflow, add caching, layer on deployment.
+You don't need the perfect pipeline on day one — iterate like you would any other code.

-The workflow files in this guide are production-ready starting points.
-Copy them, tweak the Node version and deploy step for your stack, and you'll have CI/CD running in minutes.
+The configs in this guide are production-ready starting points.
+Copy them, adjust the Node version and deploy step, and you'll have CI/CD running in minutes.

 Sources